peacey/split-vpn/README.md

     * Check for DNS leaks with the Extended Test on https://www.dnsleaktest.com/.
 If you see a DNS leak, try redirecting DNS with the `DNS_IPV4_IP` and `DNS_IPV6_IP` options, or set `DNS_IPV6_IP="REJECT"` if your VPN provider does not support IPv6.
     * Check for WebRTC leaks in your browser by visiting https://browserleaks.com/webrtc.
 If WebRTC is leaking your IPv6 IP, you need to disable WebRTC in your browser (if possible), or disable IPv6 completely by disabling it directly on your client or through the UDMP network settings for the client's VLAN.

-8. If everything is working properly, stop the OpenVPN client by pressing Ctrl+C, and then run it in the background with the following command.
-If you want to enable the killswitch to block Internet access to forced clients if OpenVPN crashes, set `KILLSWITCH=1` in the `vpn.conf` file before starting OpenVPN.
-If you also want to block Internet access to forced clients when you exit OpenVPN cleanly (with SIGTERM), then set `REMOVE_KILLSWITCH_ON_EXIT=0`.
+8. If everything is working properly, stop the OpenVPN client by pressing Ctrl+C. Then, create a run script to run it in the background by creating a new file under the current directory called `run-vpn.sh`.

       ```sh
+      #!/bin/sh
+      # Load configuration and run openvpn
+      cd /mnt/data/split-vpn/openvpn/nordvpn
+      . ./vpn.conf
+      # /mnt/data/split-vpn/vpn/updown.sh ${DEV} pre-up >pre-up.log 2>&1
       nohup openvpn --config nordvpn.ovpn \
                     --route-noexec --redirect-gateway def1 \
                     --up /mnt/data/split-vpn/vpn/updown.sh \
                     --down /mnt/data/split-vpn/vpn/updown.sh \
+                    --dev-type tun --dev ${DEV} \
                     --script-security 2 \
                     --ping-restart 15 \
                     --mute-replay-warnings >openvpn.log 2>&1 &
       ```

+    * Modify the `cd` line to point to the correct directory and the `--config` option to point to the right OpenVPN configuration file.
-    You can modify the command to change `--ping-restart` or other options as needed.
+    * You can modify the command to change `--ping-restart` or other options as needed.
 The only requirement is that you run updown.sh script as the up/down script and `--route-noexec` to disable OpenVPN from adding routes to the default table instead of our custom one.
 In some cases, `--redirect-gateway def1` is needed to set the correct VPN gateway.
+    * **Optional**: If you want to enable the killswitch to block Internet access to forced clients if OpenVPN crashes, set `KILLSWITCH=1` in the `vpn.conf` file before starting OpenVPN.
+If you also want to block Internet access to forced clients when you exit OpenVPN cleanly (with SIGTERM), then set `REMOVE_KILLSWITCH_ON_EXIT=0`.
+    * **Optional**: Uncomment the pre-up line by removing the `# ` at the beginning of the line if you want to block Internet access for forced clients while the VPN is in the process of connecting.
+Keeping it commented out doesn't enable the iptables kill switch until after OpenVPN connects.

+9. Give the run script executable permissions and run it once.

+    ```sh
+    chmod +x /mnt/data/split-vpn/openvpn/nordvpn/run-vpn.sh
+    /mnt/data/split-vpn/openvpn/nordvpn/run-vpn.sh
+    ```

+    * If you need to bring down the VPN tunnel and rules, run `killall -TERM openvpn` to bring down all OpenVPN clients, or `kill -TERM $(pgrep -f "openvpn.*tun0")` to bring down the OpenVPN using tun0.

 9. Now you can exit the UDM/P. If you would like to start the VPN client at boot, please read on to the next section.
 10. If your VPN provider doesn't support IPv6, it is recommended to disable IPv6 for that VLAN in the UDMP settings, or on the client, so that you don't encounter any delays.
 If you don't disable IPv6, clients on that network will try to communicate over IPv6 first and fail, then fallback to IPv4.
 This creates a delay that can be avoided if IPv6 is turned off completely for that network or client.